LeonorTu/so_long/README.md

 The goal is for the player(s) to collect all the collectibles on the map before going to an exit in the least possible number of steps

 ## How it Works
-For the graphics part of the project we used a library called ``minilibx``.
+For the graphics part of the project we used a library called ``MLX42``(https://github.com/codam-coding-college/MLX42).
 It's fairly basic and somewhat limited, but was still fun to use in the project.

 <img src="./img/Playing.gif" alt="Instruction" width="500">

 ### Part 1: reading the map

 In this part of the code I checked that the given map was properly opened, that it had a ``.ber`` filetype, and then continued by reading the file one line at a time with [get_next_line](https://github.com/LeonorTu/cursus-projects/tree/main/get_next_line).
-Once that was done I filled a struct ``t_game`` with some basic map attributes like number of players, exits, collectibles, number of rows and columns, etc. During the reading process I also created a string containing the entire map, whcih was later useful when creating a matrix with ``ft_split`` with ``\n`` as the separator.
+Once that was done I filled a struct ``t_game`` with some basic attributes like number of players, exits, collectibles, the width and height of the map, etc. During the reading process I also created a string containing the entire map, whcih was later useful when creating a matrix with ``ft_split`` with ``\n`` as the separator.